 The point is, that for every assignment or project one can chose the best possible tool to achieve the best possible result.
 This is of course very personal.

 In this section of my blog, I will tell you about my journey from DSLR to the mirror-less FUJIFILM X-series cameras.

 The rest is history.
-Being a People & Portrait, Event and Product & Architecture Photographer the FUJIFILM X-system offers everything I need from a camera – and more than that!
+Being a People & Portrait, Event and Architecture Photographer the FUJIFILM X-system offers everything I need from a camera – and more than that!

 Knowing your gear better makes it easier to achieve the best possible results.
 I recommend you might want to read some of my recent postings (“Knowing your gear”, part 1, part 2 and part 3).
 Teaser: The last part is tackling the web’s favorite topic “The AF is so/too slow”.
 I would love to read your comments and findings on that.

-Today, I am using both for professional and private use a variety of X-cameras, X-Pro2, X-Pro1, X-T1, X100T and the X30 as my “always with me” camera.
+Today, I am using both for professional and private use a variety of X-cameras, X-Pro2, X-T2 and the X100F as my “always with me” camera.
 Feel free to check out my “SINGLE MOMENTS” project on Flickr.

 If I would have to chose one single camera out of the family, it would be most likely the actual model of the X100 series – Why ?
 You can read the answers in my “Mastering the FUJI X100T & X100S” book.

 Nothing about the GFX?
 The medium format monster ….
 Don’t worry … I have been working with this amazing camera during the GFX-Roadshow and will come back to it later.

 In the following sections, I am talking about the various camera models and lenses.
 Feel free to share your thoughts and comments with me and all the readers here.
 Thank you.